jacklowrie/piazza-bot/README.md

 Still thinking about the ideal workflow, however I'd like to keep PM on GitHub for now.
 Keep track of all proposed, to-do, and in-progress tasks via issues.

-***Note**: I am not affiliated with or endorsed by Piazza in any way.
-Neither is this bot.